DatIT-026/dotfiless/README.md

   sudo apt install kitty
   Kitty +kitten themes
   ```
-  and find and replace to become the code below in `~/.config/sway/config`:
+  add or replace to become the code below in `~/.config/sway/config`:
   ```
   Bindsym $mod+Return exec kitty
   ```
-  To make the cursor shape, add this in `~/.config/kitty/kitty.conf `:
+  for the cursor shape, add this code in `~/.config/kitty/kitty.conf `:
   ```
   cursor_shape block
   ```